JoshTheBlack/whiskey/2024 Advent Calendar/12-05 Bushmills.md

 🏁: Rosewater perfume or potpourri.
 Very floral.
 Medium long finish filled with bitter mineral notes and a peppery rye.
 Reminiscent of espresso beans.

 The nose is like a time capsule in a glass, capturing the essence of a bygone era.
+One of the best I could imagine.
 The palate leaves a little to be desired, and the finish while not unpleasant was very lacking.
 This is really hurt by it's low octane, even more so than [[12-01 The Dalmore]] and [[12-02 Hibiki Suntory Whisky]].
 For a bottle north of `$300`, this is a disappointment.
 Or maybe I just have a peasants palate.

 #irish #whiskey #singlemalt